 - 1.1 This document is a model code which school Governing Boards may choose to adopt.

-Where the code is adopted, the Governing Board may wish to approve additional guidance after consultation with staff and trade union reps to meet the operational needs of the school.

-- 1.2 The Code applies to School employees regardless of the basis of the employment including:

-- 1.2.1 Secondments (both to and from the School/County Council)

-- 1.2.2 Temporary assignments (both to and from the School/County Council), Work Placements and Trainees

-- 1.2.3 Governors

-- 1.2.4 Employees acting as members of companies or voluntary organisations.

-- 1.3 The purpose of this Code is to give all school employees guidance on how the School, County Council and the public in general expect them to behave.
+Where the code is adopted, the Governing Board may wish to approve additional guidance after consultation with staff and trade union reps to meet the operational needs of the school. - 1.2 The Code applies to School employees regardless of the basis of the employment including: - Secondments (both to and from the School/other schools/ other organisations/County 1.2.1 Council) - 1.2.2 Temporary assignments, Work Placements and Trainees - 1.2.3 Governors - 1.2.4 Employees acting as members of companies or voluntary organisations. - 1.3 The purpose of this Code is to give all school employees guidance on how the School and the public in general expect them to behave.
 High standards are expected of all staff working in schools and if the Code is followed then staff should not find themselves in a situation where their conduct could create an impression of conflict of interest or corruption in the minds of the public and colleagues.
-If staff are unsure of the standards expected of them guidance should be sought from their head Teacher or, in the case of head Teachers, the Governing Board or the County Council's Operations Director Education, Learning & Libraries.

-- 1.4 The areas covered by this Code are as follows:

-- 1.4.1 Standards

-- 1.4.2 Personal Appearance

-- 1.4.3 Use of the School's Facilities and Equipment

-- 1.4.4 Fraud and Corruption

-- 1.4.5 Gifts, Hospitality and Sponsorship

-- 1.4.6 Register of Gifts and Hospitality
+If staff are unsure of the standards expected of them, guidance should be sought from their Headteacher or, in the case of Headteachers, the Governing Board or the County Council's Director of Education. - The areas covered by this Code are as follows: 1.4 - 1.4.1 Standards - 1.4.2 Personal Appearance - 1.4.3 Use of the School's Facilities and Equipment - 1.4.4 Fraud and Corruption - 1.4.5 Gifts, Hospitality and Sponsorship1.4.6 Register of Gifts and Hospitality

 - 1.4.7 Disclosure and Use of Information

 - 1.4.8 Political Neutrality

 - 1.4.9 Relationships

 - 1.4.10 Electronic Communication

 - 1.4.11 Appointments and Other Employment Matters

 - 1.4.12 Undertaking Additional Outside Work

 - 1.4.13 Arrest or conviction on civil or criminal charges

 - 1.4.14 Membership of clubs, societies and other organisations

 - 1.4.15 Equality Issues

 - 1.4.16 Health and Safety Issues

 - 1.4.17 Confidential Reporting Procedure (Whistle-blowing)

 - 1.4.18 Breaches of the Code of Conduct.